 The Rams went first in the overtime and saw incomplete throws on second and third down brought up a fourth and eight from the Mansfield 18-yardline when Keon’Tae Huguely and Sammy Anderson made championship memories with a fourth down 18 yard touchdown pass putting the Rams up 14-7 with the Tygers getting their shot to answer.

-#OHSAA D3 Football: Trotwood-Madison's Keon'Tae Huguely connects with Sammy Anderson on fourth and 10 for the 18 yard touchdown pass.— Ohio High School Athletic Association (@OHSAASports) December 6, 2019
+#OHSAA D3 Football: Trotwood-Madison's Keon'Tae Huguely connects with Sammy Anderson on fourth and 10 for the 18 yard touchdown pass.— OHSAASports (@OHSAASports) December 6, 2019

 Mansfield now with the ball and a chance to send it to double overtime.